Python Sets : A Comprehensive Guide

 Here you can see that the items of the set occur in random order, so they cannot be accessed using index numbers.

-Also in the set, the value 36 was two times but in the output it appeared only one time which means sets do not allow duplicate values.
+Also in the set, the value 36 was two times but in the output, it appeared only once, which means sets do not allow duplicate values.

 Let’s try to create an empty set by leaving the curly brackets empty.